walkercraig/walkercraig/_posts/2023/2023-05-26-as-long-as-i-have-faith.md

 title: As Long As I Have Faith
 ---

-*An excerpt from a song I wrote for my daughter.*
+*An excerpt from a song for my daughter.*

 <br/>